 One user wrote in her blog: “I washed my face in African black soap to help my acne”.
 After two weeks she said “I’m still breaking out, with new spots showing up every day.
 I don’t feel like it has helped to keep my skin less oily and the texture of my skin has not changed.”
 In this case it looks like African black soap hasn’t worked.

 Another understudied area of acne treatment is the use of cannabidiol, or CBD.
 There have been small studies into how CBD works in the skin, and they are promising.
-One study concluded “due to the combined lipostatic, antiproliferative, and anti-inflammatory effects, CBD has potential as a promising therapeutic agent for the treatment of acne vulgaris.”
+One study concluded that because of the anti inflammatory properties, anti proliferatives and lipostatic effects, cannabidiol could have the potential in treating acne due to its therapeutic values.

 Pore Regulation: Cannabidiol (CBD) appears to help regulate the sebocytes found in the pores of the skin that produce skin oil, or sebum.
 The sebostatic effects of CBD are well established, and could certainly help reduce the amount of oil being produced.